 - We are always keen to hear from those who have insights around effective KE and impact practices, so do feel free to get in touch.

-- Currently, we are working with Dr Sandra Messenger (Knowledge Exchange Manager at Cranfield University), who is conducting a Parliamentary Academic Fellowship with us to help us understand and improve our digital knowledge exchange activity.
+- In 2020-2021, Dr Sandra Messenger (Knowledge Exchange Manager at Cranfield University), conducted a Parliamentary Academic Fellowship with us to help us understand and improve our digital knowledge exchange activity.

 In September 2020, the KEU turned two.
-To celebrate this, we have produced a report looking at our evolution and achievements in collaboration with researchers, knowledge mobilisers, universities and other organisations over the past two years.
-The report also lays out our strategy and priorities for 2020-2021.
+To celebrate this, we produced a report looking at our evolution and achievements in collaboration with researchers, knowledge mobilisers, universities and other organisations over the past two years.
 You can read the report here: Celebrating two years of the Knowledge Exchange Unit in UK Parliament: our achievements, learnings and next steps.

 For more information about the Knowledge Exchange Unit, or advice on working with UK Parliament as a researcher, contact the Knowledge Exchange team on email@example.com.